Grokking: From Abstraction to Intelligence¶

 Area: Interpretability / Emergent Mechanisms

-Keywords: grokking, Occam's razor, singular learning theory, Kolmogorov complexity, modular arithmetic
+Keywords: grokking, Occam's Razor, Singular Learning Theory, Kolmogorov complexity, modular arithmetic

 TL;DR¶

-This paper provides a unified explanation of the grokking phenomenon from the perspective of structural simplification (Occam's razor): during training, the model undergoes four types of "internal condensation" that occur synchronously—causal mediation degradation, manifold collapse to the \(\mathbb{Z}_{97}\) ring, spectral energy concentrating on sparse Fourier modes, and a sharp drop in BDM algorithmic complexity.
-Using an analytically tractable singular feature machine (SFM), it is shown that these are equivalent to a free energy-driven phase transition.
+This paper provides a unified explanation of the grokking phenomenon through the lens of structural simplification (Occam's Razor).
+It demonstrates that during training, models undergo four synchronized "internal consolidations": causal mediation degradation, manifold collapse to a \(\mathbb{Z}_{97}\) circle, spectral energy concentration into sparse Fourier modes, and a sharp drop in BDM algorithmic complexity.
+Using an analytically tractable Singular Feature Machine (SFM), the authors prove this is equivalent to a phase transition driven by free energy.

 Background & Motivation¶